Frequently asked questions

 Why have you included a question about my ethnicity?

-We are committed to supporting disaggregation of GP patient survey data by equality strands.
-This is currently possible by age, disability, ethnicity, gender, sexual orientation and religion.
-This is a commitment within the NHS Constitution.
-Where possible the questions in the survey match those in the National Census, for the 2011 Census the classifications were changed and the survey was updated to reflect those changes.
+We are strongly committed to supporting analysis of GP Patient Survey data by age, disability, ethnicity, gender, sexual orientation and religion, based on a commitment within the NHS Constitution.
+Where possible the questions in the survey match those in the 2011 national Census.

 I’ve made a mistake?
 What do I do?

-We would still like you to send your completed questionnaire even if you have made a mistake.
+We would still like you to send back your filled in questionnaire even if you have made a mistake.
 Please just completely fill in the box for the incorrect answer and then select the correct box.

 No, the questionnaire asks about the experiences of the person named on the letter.
-You can, however, ask for help filling in the questionnaire, but you must complete it about your own experiences.
+However, you can contact our team or ask a friend or relative to help you fill in the questionnaire, but please make sure the answers are only about your own experiences.

 Can I answer about appointments I make for other people?